 Legalization of same-sex unions — and let’s face it: it will happen sooner or later, so try to get used to the thought — will have different effects on businesses and organizations depending on the type of the agency: totally private, public, or private, but open to public.

 If you are an official in a private organization, which is not open to public (such as a church), the state cannot require you to do anything that goes against your beliefs (within the scope of law).
 A homosexual couple cannot file a law suite against you for not marrying them for a number of reasons (well, technically, anyone can file a law suite these days, but it’s not likely to succeed).
 Marriage ceremonies performed at church have no legal meaning unless the proper civil documents are filed with the state.
 In the other words, you do not need to be married at a church for the state to recognize your marriage, so refusing to perform a marriage ceremony at a church does not constitute a violation of the state law.
 A church ceremony is something you do for spiritual reasons in front of God, not for legal reasons in front of the state, and the state (generally) does not mingle with God’s business.
 Besides, your whole business model is based on intentional discrimination (not necessarily a bad word in this context): you allow people to join your church (or community) only if they satisfy certain criteria and you can deny anything to anyone.
 It’s exactly how things work today.
 For example, when my wife (then fiancee) and I were planning our (heterosexual) marriage, we asked a local pastor to perform a ceremony, but he said he would do it only if we become (or promise to become) church members.
 “The church is not a marriage agency,” he said.
 We ended up being married by a different pastor, who also had his criteria: he would not marry a Christian to a non-Christian (for good reasons).
 The bottom line is that there is already discrimination in private communities, and nobody seems to be persecuted.
-I don’t see how civil unions between same-sex couples will make this any different.
+Have you heard about a Catholic priest sued or being penalized for refusing to marry atheists or a Pentecostal pastor refusing to marry Muslims or Buddhists?
+I don’t think so.
+Same-sex couples will not make it any different.

 But what if you have your own business or work for a private company or agency?
 What are the implications here?
 There are basically two sub-cases illustrated by the following real-life examples.

 Case #1: You are a Catholic adoption agency.
 Can the state force you to provide adoption services to same-sex couples?
 The short answer is: no, it cannot.
-Well, then why did “Catholic Charities in Rockford, Ill., ended its adoption service over concerns that it would have to place children with same-sex couples or face discrimination lawsuits?“ The long answer is: it didn’t have to, as long as it operated without using public money.
-But if an agency takes public money (funded by taxes), it has to serve all public including gays and lesbians, because these people also pay taxes.
+Well, then why did “Catholic Charities in Rockford, Ill., ended its adoption service over concerns that it would have to place children with same-sex couples or face discrimination lawsuits?“ That’s because it operated using public money.
+If an agency takes public money (funded by taxes), it has to serve all public including gays and lesbians, because these people also pay taxes.
 You cannot require a group to pay taxes, but when it comes to state-funded operations say: “Sorry, folks, you’re out.”
 If you don’t like this, lobby your state representatives for passing a law to exempt gays and lesbians (or whichever groups you do not like) from paying state and local taxes.
 Once this law passes, you will have a case for legalizing discrimination.
 An easier approach would be to have Catholic adoption services operate using their own funding, without relying on public dollars.
 Then the state would not have (clear) grounds to require them to follow the non-discrimination laws.
 But, would this still make Catholic charities a potential litigation target?
 Enter case #2.

 Case #2: You are a boutique hotel specializing in destination weddings.
 Can you be sued for denying your services to same-sex couples?
 The answer is: you can be and, as the case of Baker and Linsley v.
 Wildflower Inn shows, you will probably lose.
 But this is not fair, you might say in outrage (which was my initial reaction).
 You are a private company and can follow whatever policies you like, right?
 Well, the caveat here is that you are a private company open to public, and as long as you are open to public, once you choose to discriminate against a particular group, then you can (and should) be sued.